mallelamanojkumar90/Audio-Knowledge-Base/README.md

 - Subsequent messages are faster
 - Consider using OpenAI embeddings for better performance

+### "Transcript not in Pinecone yet"

+- **Cause**: Transcript indexing happens asynchronously in the background
+- **Solution**: Wait a few seconds and try again, or run `npm run check-pinecone` in the backend folder
+- The system automatically triggers indexing and uses keyword fallback in the meantime
+- See [PINECONE_INTEGRATION.md](./PINECONE_INTEGRATION.md) for detailed troubleshooting

 ## 🧠 Agentic AI Architecture

 The application uses a **ReAct (Reasoning and Acting)** architecture that goes beyond simple RAG: